top of page

 The game was a 4-week school project at Futuregames.
 The intended design of the game was to make a puzzle game where players use music to control living things and use them to complete these puzzles.

-The Narrative work was mostly lore creation and changing the mechanics to be relevant to the world.
-I also worked closely with the art team to get the correct environment and tone.
+The Narrative work was related lore creation, goal of the game and converting mechanics to fit narrative.
+I worked closely with the art team to get the correct environment, tone and UI.

 My work related to: